RetroDECK/ES-DE/INSTALL-DEV.md

 The default installation directory suggested by the installer is `C:\Program Files\EmulationStation-DE` but this can of course be changed by the user.

-ES will look in the following locations for the resources, in the listed order:
+ES-DE will look in the following locations for application resources, in the listed order:

 * \<home\>\\.emulationstation\resources\
 * \<ES-DE executable directory\>\resources\

 The resources directory is critical, without it the application won't start.

-And it will look in the following locations for the themes, also in the listed order:
+As well the following locations will be searched for themes, also in the listed order:

 * \<home\>\\.emulationstation\themes\
 * \<ES-DE executable directory\>\themes\

-The theme is not mandatory to start the application, but ES-DE will be basically useless without it.
+A theme is not mandatory to start the application, but ES-DE will be basically useless without it.

-So the home directory will always take precedence, and any resources or themes located there will override the ones in the path of the ES-DE executable.
+As indicated above, the home directory will always take precedence and any resources or themes located there will override the ones in the path of the ES-DE executable.

 ## Using clang-format for automatic code formatting

-The entire ES-DE codebase is formatted using clang-format and all code commits must have been processed using this tool.
+The entire ES-DE codebase is formatted using clang-format and all new code must be formatted using this tool before being committed.

 There is a style configuration file named .clang-format located directly at the root of the repository which contains the formatting rules.
 How to install clang-format is detailed per operating system earlier in this document.